I play games, enjoy the outdoors, explore culinary experiences, and have very eclectic tastes.

 Through the story, you have options to pick a path.
 However, after you pick this path, you get redirected back to the same story everyone else will have; you just had a different enemy for 5 minutes.
 Can you call adding a drop of food coloring to a sugar cookie a completely different cookie?
 I think not—this would be misleading, as I think the claim of "personal storylines" in video games are.

 Some elements of the game also seem to suffer from it.
 Voice overs and preset text are always "your chosen order" "the choice you made" "whatever rank you are now" etc. It feels like ugly black stitching on a completely white shirt.

 Replay: The Size of the Game

-Though there are a lot of arguments against mounts such it can lead to bypassing content and a few other complaints, I believe the time and money saved would be much preferable than a fee every time I wanted to go somewhere or resurrect.
+Though there are a lot of arguments against mounts—such as they can lead to bypassing content and a few other complaints—I believe the time and money saved would be much preferable than a fee every time I wanted to go somewhere or resurrect.
 You transfer to a waypoint on death so adding this to armor repair fees costs double if you die a lot.

-Concerning replayability—sure, you might get to see some things you didn't notice the first time through, but the thought of going to get all the waypoints again is not only daunting, I can't seem to care enough to.
+Concerning replayability—sure, you might get to see some things you didn't notice the first time through, but the thought of going to get all the waypoints again is not only daunting, I can't seem to care enough to do it.